bugemarvin/scraper/README.md

 This project is a web scraper built with Selenium and integrated with a Flask application.
 It allows users to scrape data from web pages, handle pagination, and download the scraped data in CSV or JSON format through a web interface.

-the sctipt is a web scraper that uses Selenium to scrape data from web pages.
+The sctipt is a web scraper that uses Selenium to scrape data from web pages.
 It can handle pagination and save the scraped data in CSV or JSON format.
 The scraper is integrated with a Flask application, allowing users to input the scraping parameters through a web interface.

-if can only scrape data from a single page by passing the single page as a number, you can modify the script to handle pagination and scrape multiple pages.
+If can only scrape data from a single page by passing the single page as a number, you can as well modify the script to handle pagination and scrape multiple pages.

-It scrapes data from this website by following website only:
+It scrapes data from this website only:
 > https://www.color-hex.com/color-palettes

 Use it to scrape data from other websites by modifying the CSS selectors and data extraction logic in the `scraper.py` file.